The adductor group of muscles

 What can we learn about the adductor muscles from their names?

-The Gracilis muscle is also included in the adductor group of muscles.
-Its name describes its shape.
-Gracilis is the Latin word for slender.
+The gracilis muscle is also included in the adductor group of muscles.
+Gracilis is the Latin word for slender, so you can see that its name describes its shape.
 Gracilis is the most medial of the adductors.
-It also affects the knee joint.
+In addition to the hip, it also affects the knee joint.

 Where do the adductor muscles attach?

 The adductors are layered muscles that fan out from the small area of attachment on the pubic bone toward the femur.
 Let’s start with pectineus.

 The pectineus originates on the ramus of the pubis.